 Please note that you are required to review the University Travel Policy and complete the online Travel Registration Form prior to your actual travel.
 Please confirm your completion of the Registration form by forwarding the confirmation email you receive after you process the form to firstname.lastname@example.org.

 Women's Studies administers a variety of awards and grants of up to $1500 each to currently enrolled Duke students in recognition of outstanding scholarship and research.
 The awards have been generously endowed through the Council on Women's Studies, alumnae/i, and friends.
 Please call (919) 684-5683 if you need additional information.
 Be sure to read the specific requirements for each award by clicking on the name below as well as complete the online Named Awards application.

-The Friedl Award is given to an advanced graduate student whose dissertation explores the cultural, social, and biological construction of gender.
+The Ernestine Friedl Research Award is given to an advanced graduate student whose dissertation explores the cultural, social, and biological construction of gender.